tve/lx16a-servo/README.md

 GND     ->  LX-* GND Pin
 ```

-The MCU Rx pin always listens,a nd hears its own bytes comming in.
+The MCU Rx pin always listens, and hears its own bytes comming in.
 This library clears out the incomming bytes and will hang if it could not hear itself talking.

 ### ESP32  One Pin Mode